It’s D-day! We’re talking about Delivery-day. It’s time for a mother to go into the hospital with a giant pregnant belly, and come out with a newborn.

-Did a doctor diagnose your baby with a staph infection?
+Did a doctor diagnose your baby with a staph infection or staph skin infection?
 Did your child suffer serious injuries as a result?
 Our malpractice law experts can help you determine if negligence was involved, and whether you’re entitled to damages.
 Contact Hampton & King here for a free consultation.

-Staphylococcus, or Staph for short, is a type of common bacteria.
-It’s harmless when it lives on the skin’s surface.
+Staphylococcus aureus, or Staph for short, is a type of common bacteria.
+It’s generally harmless when it lives on the skin’s surface.
 Healthy people can have staph bacteria on their noses, mouths, and genitals.

 But when staph gets below the skin’s surface, that’s another story.
 If it finds its way in through an open wound or sore, it can cause a dangerous infection.

-Most newborns are born in hospitals, a place rife with bacteria, good and bad.
+Most newborns are born in hospitals, a place rife with bacteria, good and bad (staph bacteria included).
 But doctors take extra-exaggerated precautions to protect patients—and especially babies.
 Stringent hygiene protocol can keep infections from spreading to them.

 - Suppose a baby has to undergo a complicated procedure, or receive invasive treatment.
 Staph could be present on equipment like a catheter or a mechanical ventilator.

-- Sometimes newborns come down with staph infections because doctors or nurses fail to follow hygiene protocol, like wearing gloves and sanitizing instruments.
+- Sometimes newborns come down with infections because doctors or nurses fail to follow hygiene protocol.
+(Protocol like wearing gloves and sanitizing instruments.)
 This could constitute medical negligence.

 - Mothers or visitors might infect babies with the bacteria.

 It’s also possible for staff to pass on the “staph” despite their best efforts to keep it at bay.
 Why?
 Because certain risk factors make some infants more susceptible to staph infections than others.
 Let’s take a look at some of them below.

 Risk Factors For Staph Bacteria Exposure & Infant Staph Infections